-October 2022
+September 2022

 - North Warwickshire Borough Council is required by the Planning and Compulsory Purchase Act 2004 to prepare and maintain a Local Development Scheme (LDS).
 An LDS sets out a timetable for the production of new or revised Development Plan Documents (such as a Local Plan) over a three-year period to 2025.
 It is regularly reviewed to keep it up to date.
 This LDS version supersedes previous versions.

 - 2 The Development Plan Documents for North Warwickshire are:

-- North Warwickshire Local Plan 2021
+- North Warwickshire Local Plan 2021 which replaced the North Warwickshire Core Strategy 2014 and saved policies from the 2006 Local Plan

 - Warwickshire Waste Core Strategy (adopted July 2013)

 - Warwickshire Minerals Local Plan

 - Arley Neighbourhood Plan

 - Austrey Neighbourhood Plan

 - Coleshill Neighbourhood Plan

 - Fillongley Neighbourhood Plan

 - Hartshill Neighbourhood Plan

 - Mancetter Neighbourhood Plan

 - Water Orton Neighbourhood Plan

 - The Statement of Community Involvement was adopted in April 2007 and was updated during the lockdown for the pandemic reflecting the difficulties of depositing physical documents at the Council House and other locations.
 The document will be reviewed in 2023 to see if it requires further updating.

-- 4 A further 7 Neighbourhood Plan Areas have been formally designated.
+- 4 A further 6 Neighbourhood Plan Areas have been formally designated.
 These are:

 - Atherstone covering Atherstone Parish and a small part of Grendon Parish

 - Corley Parish

-- Curdworth Parish

-- Dordon Parish

 - Nether Whitacre Parish

 - Polesworth Parish

+- Dordon Parish

+- Curdworth Parish

-- 5 Consideration of a CIL (Community Infrastructure Levy) charge is ongoing, and it is envisaged that, if approved, a charging schedule could be in place by 2024.
+- 5 Consideration of a CIL (Community Infrastructure Levy) charge is ongoing and it is envisaged that if approved a charging schedule would be in place by 2024.

 - 6 This LDS confirms the updated work programme which is attached as Appendix A.

-- 7 The Borough Council adopted the Local Plan in September 2021.
+- 7 The Borough Council adopted the new Local Plan in September 2021.
 The evidence underpinning the Local Plan will be reviewed over the next few years to assess as and when a review will be required.

 - The needs of the Gypsy & Traveller community have been incorporated into the new Local Plan.
-However, consideration needs to be given to updated evidence which may require additional sites/pitches being brought forward so a separate development plan document will be prepared.
+However, consideration needs to be given to updated evidence which may require additional sites/pitches being brought forward so a separate development plan document will be drafted.

 - 9 The Local Plan has a policy dealing with Strategic Employment Sites LP6.
 The Borough Council will start to prepare an Employment Development Plan Document which will look, if it is found to be necessary, to allocate a site for such purposes.